Giovanni Antonio De Pieri

-Giovanni Antonio De Pieri, known as il Zoppo Vicentino (1671–1751) was an Italian painter of the Baroque style, born and active in Vicenza.
+Giovanni Antonio De Pieri, known as il Zoppo Vicentino (1671–1751) was an Italian painter of the Baroque style, born and active in Vicenza, Republic of Venice.

 He was prolific locally in painting sacred subjects.
 He was dismissed by the art historian Lanzi as having an easy brush but less decisive.
 An inventory of art in Vicenza in 1769, cites the following works by Pieri: